"We joke about his energy level because he can’t seem to walk anywhere; it's always a jog." - Christian's Story

-Our journey with Congenital Diaphragmatic Hernia began at our 20 week ultrasound.
+Our journey with congenital diaphragmatic hernia began at our 20-week ultrasound.
 The ultrasound tech was steadily talking to us and describing our baby’s body parts.
 It was a boy!
 Then she became silent as she moved the wand over my belly and kept checking the chest area of our little boy.
-Our joy over news of having a little boy was very brief.
+Our joy over the news of having a little boy was very brief.
 Quickly, we became panicked by watching her face.
-She concluded the ultrasound and said that she needed to speak with the doctor and to wait just a moment before leaving the room because she wanted to get his opinion on something.
-After she left the room, my husband and I looked at one another puzzled.
+She concluded the ultrasound, said that she needed to speak with the doctor and to wait just a moment before leaving the room, because she wanted to get his opinion on something.
+After she left the room, my husband and I looked at one another, puzzled.
 I am not an ultrasound tech, but I am somewhat familiar with the inside anatomy of a person and couldn’t help but notice how she took extra notice of the area around his heart.
-After the doctor returned and took a look he confirmed her suspicions of an abnormality in the chest.
+After the doctor returned and took a look, he confirmed her suspicions of an abnormality in the chest.

 We were then referred to a high risk doctor and had another ultrasound scheduled within the week.
 After meeting with the high risk doctor and receiving our second ultrasound, we were told that our baby boy had one of two things going on.
-He either had a cyst growing on his lungs or a rare condition called Congenital Diaphragmatic Hernia.
-If it were just a cyst, then we would be better delivering in Birmingham, AL, but if it were CDH then Gainesville, FL would be the way to go.
+He either had a cyst growing on his lungs or a rare condition called congenital diaphragmatic hernia.
+If it was just a cyst, then it would be better to deliver in Birmingham, AL. But if it was CDH, then Gainesville, FL would be the way to go.
 Either way, our child would require surgery.
-Due to his size at 20 weeks they could not tell for sure, but as he grew we would be able to confirm which diagnosis and go from there.
+Due to his size at 20 weeks, they could not tell for sure.
+But as he grew, we would be able to confirm which diagnosis and go from there.
 We were then asked if we wanted an amniocentesis to check for other abnormalities.
 I opted to have the amnio and the results came back fine.

 Let me just say that witnessing a baby on ECMO is not a pleasant thing.
 His whole body was really puffy and lumpy.
 Whenever he did open his eyes, they just rolled around in his head as if he was really dizzy.
-We were afraid he might have brain damage since he didn’t seem to be able to focus his eyes on anything, but in hindsight I know that was only because of all the medications they were using to keep him sedated so as not to pull at his ECMO tubes (which he did try to do a few times!).
+We were afraid he might have brain damage, since he didn’t seem to be able to focus his eyes on anything.
+But in hindsight, I know that was only because of all the medications they were using to keep him sedated to prevent him from pulling at his ECMO tubes (which he did try to do a few times!).

-His surgery took place when he was 16 days old.
-Dr. Kays and his team did his repair with a Gortex patch.
+Christian's surgery took place when he was 16 days old.
+Dr. Kays and his team did his repair with a Gore-tex patch.
 When they wheeled Christian to the NICU III, we noticed he looked sort of gray.
 After a few hours of close observation by the doctor, he noticed our son’s abdomen began to swell.
 They confirmed there was internal bleeding and they rushed him back to surgery to find and control the bleed.
-Our whole family was a wreck waiting for word from the doctor.
-We paced by the elevator doors waiting on his return.
+Our whole family was a wreck waiting for news from the doctor.
+We paced by the elevator doors, waiting for his return.
 Thankfully, Dr. Kays found the bleed and was able to stop it.

-In the days following surgery, our son had to have chest tubes placed on both sides of the chest due to pleural effusions.
+In the days following surgery, Christian had to have chest tubes placed on both sides of his chest due to pleural effusions.
 He had a barrage of tests and scans during his stay.
 He was weaned off the ventilator at 26 days old and then placed briefly on CPAP for about a week.
 After CPAP, he was placed on a nasal cannula.
 Up until this time, I had not gotten to see my baby’s face free of tubes and tape.
-It also wasn’t until he was on the nasal cannula, that I was able to hold him for the first time.
+It also wasn’t until he was on the nasal cannula that I was able to hold him for the first time.
 He was 6 weeks old when I first held him.
 It brought me such joy!

-Time seemed to slow down once we moved from the NICU III to NICU II.
+Time seemed to slow down once we moved from NICU III to NICU II.
 Our biggest goals were to get him to tolerate his feeds, gain weight, and keep his oxygen saturation levels up.
-In the NICU II, I was able to be more hands on.
-I could feed him, change him, and dress him (unlike in the level 3 NICU).
+In NICU II, I was able to be more hands on.
+I could feed him, change him, and dress him (unlike in NICU III).
 Finally, after a very long 57 day stay in the hospital, we were discharged with supplemental oxygen and medications for fluid retention and reflux.

-Things went rather well once we got home though I was constantly checking to make sure he was still breathing and wasn’t strangling himself with the nasal cannula.
+Things went rather well once we got home, though I was constantly checking to make sure he was still breathing and wasn’t strangling himself with the nasal cannula.
 He only used the supplemental oxygen for the first month when we got home.
-We did have issues with finding an understanding pediatrician that would listen to the request of our pediatric surgeon, Dr. Kays, to keep our son on supplemental oxygen to help his lungs.
+We did have issues with finding an understanding pediatrician who would listen to the request of our pediatric surgeon, Dr. Kays (to keep our son on supplemental oxygen to help his lungs).

 Christian will be in the 5th grade this year.
 He is 10 years old.
-He has been an active child.
-We joke about his energy level because he can’t seem to walk anywhere, it is always a jog.
-Over the years he has played baseball, taken tumbling, taken karate, and been active in Cub Scouts and 4-H. He excels in school making A’s and B’s.
+He is an active child.
+We joke about his energy level because he can’t seem to walk anywhere; it's always a jog.
+Over the years he has taken tumbling and karate, played baseball, and has been active in Cub Scouts and 4-H. He excels in school, making A’s and B’s.
 He was recently inducted into the honor society, math team and gifted program at school.
 He is a very curious child and has a love for life.
 I can’t wait to see what his future has in store for him.
 I hope that those reading this can find hope for their child.